 Dremel is a power tool that you cannot silence 100%.
 But you can reduce its noise level by fixing some internal issues.

-Here’re the solutions you should take to silence a Dremel,
+Here are the fixes you should take to silence a Dremel,

 So, let’s discuss each of the above solutions to find a way to make the Dremel quieter.